Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Select the items or medias and update media html, then update it like an item value.

+### Update media source

+Update or clear the media source, for example remove the directory path for files imported with the full path.
+The source may be processed via regex or a string may be prepended or appended too.
+The settings are the same than the ones used to replace values above.

 ### Update media types (mime-types)

 Select the items or medias and set the existing and the new media type.
 They should be standard ones and usually the more precise possible, like `application/tei+xml` instead of `application/xml`.

+### Update media visibility

+Update media visibility according to some metadata.

 TODO